EightBitGod/OneFile/README.md

 #### One file - One place - All of it

-Feel free to use it if you find it useful.
+Feel free to use it.
 Or even maintain this with you find this helpful.